osv-io/blog/_posts/2019-04-05-making-OSv-run-on-firecraker.md

 --->
 Luckily the segmentation (explain - typically in long mode it is setup as flat ..) is setup same way.

-At the end based on many trial-and-error attempt I came to conclusion that vmlinux_entry64 should do following:
+At the end based on many trial-and-error attempts I came to conclusion that vmlinux_entry64 should do following:
-1. Extract command line and memory information from Linux boot_params structure whose address is passed in by Firecracker in RSI register (please see [extract_linux_boot_params](https://github.com/cloudius-systems/osv/blob/c8395118cb580f2395cac6c53999feb217fd2c2f/arch/x64/vmlinux.cc#L41-L93) for details).
+1. Extract command line and memory information from Linux boot_params structure whose address is passed in by Firecracker in RSI register and copy to another place structured same way as if OSv booted through boot16.S (please see [extract_linux_boot_params](https://github.com/cloudius-systems/osv/blob/c8395118cb580f2395cac6c53999feb217fd2c2f/arch/x64/vmlinux.cc#L41-L93) for details).
-2. Reset CR0 and CR4 control registers to reset global CPU feaures OSv way.
+2. Reset CR0 and CR4 control registers to reset global CPU feaures OSv way (-> refer to some wiki for control registered explanation).
-3. Reset CR3 register to point to OSv PML4 table mapping first 1GB of memory with 2BM medium size pages one-to-one.
+3. Reset CR3 register to point to OSv PML4 table mapping first 1GB of memory with 2BM medium size pages one-to-one (refer ->).
-4. Jump to start64 to complete boot process and start OSv.
+4. Finally jump to start64 to complete boot process and start OSv.

 The code below is slightly modified version of [vmlinux_entry64 in vmlinux-boot64.S](https://github.com/cloudius-systems/osv/blob/master/arch/x64/vmlinux-boot64.S) that implemennts the steps described above.